gumloop/guMCP/src/servers/supabase/README.md

 ### 🔑 Obtaining Project ID and Service Role Key

-For storage operations, you'll need to use your project's reference ID and service role API key:
+For storage operations and data management tools, you'll need to use your project's reference ID and API key:

 1. **Log in to your [Supabase Dashboard](https://app.supabase.com/)**
 2. Select the **Project** you want to work with